 Arthur taught physics in secondary schools in Brazil for over 12 years and gained a master's degree in Cognitive Psychology before moving to the UK to gain his QTS and a PhD.
-He has worked for the Teach First Programme at Canterbury Christ Church University and is now a Lecturer in Science Education at King's PGCE programme.
+He is a Lecturer in Science Education at King's PGCE programme.

-He currently is the Director of the PGCE programmes Physics and Physics with Maths, and King’s Brazil Institute deputy director.
-Arthur is also director of the STEM Education Hub, a decolonial project run in partnership between KCL and the British Council Brazil, which seeks to create and support opportunities for collaboration between UK and Brazil educators.
+He currently is the Director of the PGCE Science at the School of Education Communication & Society at King’s.
+He is also a coordinator of the STEM Education Hub, a decolonial project run in partnership between KCL and the British Council Brazil, which seeks to create and support opportunities for collaboration between UK and Brazil educators.
 One of the main objectives of the Hub is to support school teachers in Brazil and in the UK to create research-led lessons.

 Arthur's current research interests are: